Set Up a Raspberry Pi Using Only a Chromebook

 Connect the SD/microSD card to your Chromebook.

-Launch the Recovery Utility
+Launch the Recovery Utility and click the gear icon

-menu option.
+Use local image menu option.

-as a .zip
+Raspbian OS as a .zip file.
+The Recovery

-file.
+img file.

 The Recovery Utility will beging writing Raspbian to the SD/microSD card.

-After writing is complete you should see boot
+After writing is complete you should see boot and

-Use a text editor like Text
+Use a text editor like Text on the Chromebook to

-The first file should be named ssh
+The first file should be named ssh,

-file should look like so.
-Update the country
+wpa_supplicant.conf file should look like so.
+Update

-as appropriate for you, and the ssid
+the country as appropriate for you, and the

-and password information as well.
+ssid and password information as well.

 country=US